 Those who have created the apps are trying to capitalize on the popularity of mobile apps and want to make SAT prep material more accessible for students.

 If you have an SAT prep app on your phone or tablet, you can conveniently study for the SAT wherever you are, whether that's at home, school, or a boring family function.
-Also, studying on an app is more enjoyable and interactive for some students than is using a traditional SAT prep book.
+Also, studying on an app is more enjoyable and interactive for some students than using a traditional SAT prep book.

 Note that while most SAT prep apps are free, some do cost money in order to use them.